turbot/log/README.md

 2. Use the console.log transport.
 3. Route the output to AWS CloudWatch Logs.
 4. Subscribe events from CloudWatch Logs to Kinesis streams.
-5. Use Lambda to process log evvents.
+5. Use Lambda to process log events.

 (Note - GovCloud does not seem to support CloudWatch Logs subscriptions, so we cannot automatically route data to a Kinesis stream.
 Instead, we'll add a